-Several medications containing the blood pressure and heart failure drug, valsartan, were recalled last month due to concerns over contamination.
+Several medications containing the blood pressure and heart failure drug, valsartan, were recalled in July due to concerns over contamination.
 At the time, the FDA announced that they found NDMA (N-nitrosodimethylamine), a possible cancer-causing substance, in the drugs.
-The FDA has now expanded the list of recalled products to include about 80 different products across 16 manufacturers.
+Since then, the FDA has expanded the list of recalled products to include about 80 different products across 16 manufacturers.

 What is valsartan for?

 Valsartan is a drug prescribed to treat high blood pressure and heart failure, and to reduce the risk of death in people with heart dysfunction after suffering a heart attack.
 It’s also used as therapy for certain people who are at risk for end-stage kidney disease.

 Certain valsartan products sold in the US have been recalled because an impurity, NMDA (N-nitrosodimethylamine), was discovered in related batches.
 NMDA is considered to be a probable cancer-causing agent.
 Its presence in the recalled valsartan drugs may be related to a change in the chemical reactions used during the manufacturing process.

 Again, not all products containing valsartan have been recalled—only those that came from the manufacturers listed below who were supplied the active ingredient from Zhejiang Huahei Pharmaceuticals.
 The supplier has since stopped distributing the valsartan active ingredient, and the FDA is working with affected companies to keep NMDA out of future products.